miltonian/principles/README.md

 - **Execution Order and Dependency Management**: Uses advanced algorithms to determine agent execution order based on dependencies.
 - **Error Handling and Validation**: Robust mechanisms ensure agents operate reliably and outputs are validated.
 - **Parallel Agent Execution**: Agents without dependencies can run in parallel for performance optimization.

-## Architecture Overview

-The Principles Framework is built around an orchestrated network of specialized agents, each designed to address a fundamental component of the user's goal or problem statement.
-The framework ensures efficient coordination and execution of these agents to produce a coherent and valuable output.

-### Agents and Their Roles

-Here is a detailed explanation of the primary agents within the framework and their specific roles:

-- **`AgentDesignAgent`**: Designs distinct agents with unique purposes based on fundamental components identified by the `TaskDecompositionAgent`.
-- **`ProblemAnalysisAgent`**: Analyzes user requirements to identify key goals, challenges, and desired outcomes.
-- **`TaskDecompositionAgent`**: Breaks down complex problems into fundamental components using first principles thinking.
-- **`CommunicationIntegrationAgent`**: Defines communication protocols and integration strategies for the multi-agent system.
-- **`SynthesisAgent`**: Synthesizes outputs from all other agents to produce the final result.
-- **`AlignmentVerificationAgent`**: Ensures that each component aligns with the overarching user objective.
-- **`BreakdownCompilationAgent`**: Compiles identified and verified fundamental components into a comprehensive textual breakdown.
-- **`DecompositionFrameworkAgent`**: Develops a structured methodology for decomposing user prompts into fundamental components.
-- **`IntentExtractionAgent`**: Identifies and isolates the core objectives and intentions behind a user prompt.

-### Orchestrator Agent and Agent Coordination

-The **`OrchestratorAgent`** plays a crucial role in the framework by coordinating all primary agents and synthesizing their outputs:

-- **Execution Order Resolution**: Uses dependency graphs and topological sorting (e.g., Kahn's algorithm) to determine the execution order of agents based on their dependencies.
-- **Agent Registration**: Dynamically imports and registers agents based on the configuration files.
-- **Parallel Execution**: Groups agents into execution levels, allowing agents without dependencies to run in parallel.
-- **Error Handling**: Implements retry logic and robust error handling mechanisms for agent execution.

-### Agent Registry and Dynamic Agent Loading

-The **`AgentRegistry`** is responsible for:

-- **Agent Management**: Registers and manages instances of agents, facilitating efficient retrieval and execution.
-- **Dynamic Loading**: Allows for dynamic loading and registration of agents at runtime based on configuration files.

-## How It Works

-1. **Input a Goal or Problem Statement**: Provide a clear and specific goal or problem statement you wish to address.

-2. **First Principles Breakdown**: The `TaskDecompositionAgent` uses first principles thinking to deconstruct your goal into its most fundamental components.

-3. **Agent Generation**: The `AgentDesignAgent` designs specialized agents, each targeting a fundamental component identified.

-4. **Agent Coordination and Integration**: The `CommunicationIntegrationAgent` defines how agents will interact and share information.

-5. **Execution Management**: The `OrchestratorAgent` resolves dependencies, manages execution order, and coordinates the operation of all agents.

-6. **Synthesis of Outputs**: The `SynthesisAgent` combines outputs from all agents to produce the final, coherent result.

 ## Installation